danielCantwell/SimCity/README.md

 + Junit Testing
   * All the above listed roles

-The following was done by every group member
+The following was done by everyone
 ======
 + Attended and contributed to each group meeting
 + Debuging and assisting in other group member's code